lammps/lammps/lib/kokkos/cmake/README.md

 #### Finding TPLs

 If finding a TPL that is not a modern CMake project, refer to the `FindHWLOC.cmake` file in `cmake/Modules` for an example.
-You will ususally need to verify expected headers with `find_path`
+You will usually need to verify expected headers with `find_path`
 ````
 find_path(TPL_INCLUDE_DIR mytpl.h PATHS "${KOKKOS_MYTPL_DIR}/include")
 ````